JulienBIDIAS/geospatial.analysis/README.md

 In summary, geospatial analysis with R not only provides advanced analytical and visualization capabilities, but it also plays a central role in decision-making processes based on accurate and spatially contextualized data, contributing to more effective and relevant solutions for contemporary challenges.

-To receive the full script files with interactive maps, please write to: **julienbidias246@gmail.com.**

 shape file link : **https://gadm.org/download_country.html**